sammygb26/Obsidian/Learning/FNPL/Heads Dependency Parsing.md

 This doesn't make assumptions about projectivity.

+### The Oracle
+The *oracle* for greedily selecting the appropriate transition is trained by supervised machine learning.
+It takes in configuration and annotates the correct transition to take.

 ### Graph-based vs. Transition-based vs. Conversion-based
-**Transition based** - Feature in scoring function can be looked at in any part of the stack; no optimality guarantees for search; linear-time (classically) projective only.
+**Transition based** - Feature in scoring function can be looked at in any part of the stack; no optimality guarantees for search; linear-time (if we pick the best choice at each time) projective only.
+Its only linear when we make the best decision at each time.
+But generally this can be done in a greedy manor to prevent an exponential blow up.
+A theory of why this works so well is that natural language is parsed by humans in a similar way.
+We make local rules affecting relations as words are said (shifted in).
+Therefore this can perform well as compared to using similar rules on CKY parsing.

 **Graph based** - Features in scoring function limited by factorization; optimal search within that model; quadratic-time; no projective constraint.